puppetlabs/puppetdb/documentation/api/query/experimental/event.markdown

 `property`:
 : the property/parameter of the resource that the event occurred on; e.g., for a `Package` resource, this field might have a value of `ensure`.
+NOTE: this field may contain `NULL` values; see notes below.

 `new-value`
 : the new value that Puppet was attempting to set for the specified resource property.
+NOTE: this field may contain `NULL` values; see notes below.

 `old-value`
-: the previous value of the resource property, which Puppet was attempting to change
+: the previous value of the resource property, which Puppet was attempting to change.
+NOTE: this field may contain `NULL` values; see notes below.

 `message`
-: a description (supplied by the resource provider) of what happened during the event
+: a description (supplied by the resource provider) of what happened during the event.
+NOTE: this field may contain `NULL` values; see notes below.

+##### Notes on fields that allow `NULL` values

+In the case of a `skipped` resource event, some of the fields of an event may not have values.
+We handle this case in a slightly special way when these fields are used in equality (`=`) or inequality (`!=`) queries; specifically, an equality query will always return `false` for an event with no value for the field, and an inequality query will always return `true`.

 #### Response format